We haven’t baked cakes here for ages and like the No 10 bus, they all come along at once!

 The Verdict

 We loved this cake.
-It’s a bit like carrot cake - light and moist – and very easy to make.
-One of the courgette hating girls loved it, the other still refused it.
-In future I’ll know to keep the ingredients secret!
-I also tried it out on a neighbour this afternoon who was nervous but then very complimentary and ate it all.
+It’s a bit like carrot cake, light and moist and very easy to make.
+I also tried it out on a neighbour this afternoon who politely tried it though I could tell it was the last thing she wanted to try, but was then very complimentary and devoured every last crumb.

 Update: